EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/greetings-app.md

 # Greetings

-Greetings is a 'getting started' app for new users of Open OnDemand that writes a greetings file on a back-end.
+Greetings is a 'getting started' app that writes a greetings file on a back-end.

 ---

-## Run the app
+## Run app

 Complete the following information the app form: